avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ## Backwards Compatibility

 ACP-224 will require a network update in order to activate the new fee mechanism.
-Another activation will also be required to activate the new fee manager precompile.
-The activation of precompile should never occur before the activation of ACP-224 (the fee mechanism) since the precompile depends on ACP-224's fee update logic to function correctly.
+The `ACP224FeeManagerPrecompile` requires a separate activation and can be activated before or after the ACP-224 fee mechanism.
+If activated before, the precompile operates in a pending state where configuration can be set but does not take effect until ACP-224 activates (see [Early Activation of `ACP224FeeManagerPrecompile`](#early-activation-of-acp224feemanagerprecompile)).

-Activation of ACP-224 mechanism will deactivate the prior fee mechanism and the prior fee manager precompile.
+Activation of the ACP-224 mechanism will deactivate the prior fee mechanism and the prior `FeeManagerPrecompile`.
 This ensures that there is no ambiguity or overlap between legacy and new pricing logic.
 In order to provide a configuration for existing networks, a network upgrade override for both activation time and ACP-176 configuration parameters will be introduced.

-ACP-224 will be activated at the same time as ACP-194 (SAE) in the same network upgrade.
+ACP-224 will be activated at the same time as ACP-194 (SAE) in the same network upgrade (Helicon).
 This coordinated activation is required because ACP-194 depends on the gas target and capacity mechanism defined by ACP-176, which this ACP implements for Subnet-EVM.
 Networks that do not activate ACP-224 will not be able to use ACP-194.

+### Early Activation of `ACP224FeeManagerPrecompile`

+For continuity purposes, the `ACP224FeeManagerPrecompile` can be activated before the Helicon network upgrade (which activates ACP-224 and ACP-194).
+This allows L1 admins to prepare their fee configuration ahead of time.

+When the precompile is activated before Helicon:

+1. **Configuration calls are accepted**: Precompile's `setFeeConfig` can be called to set desired fee parameters.
+The values are stored in the precompile's state.
+2. **Values are pending**: The stored fee configuration does not affect the current fee mechanism.
+The existing `FeeManagerPrecompile` and legacy fee mechanism remain active and in control.
+3. **Activation applies stored values**: When Helicon activates, the stored fee configuration immediately takes effect.
+The legacy fee mechanism and `FeeManagerPrecompile` are deactivated at this point.

+This approach ensures a smooth migration path where admins can test and verify their configuration before it becomes active, avoiding any race conditions at the moment of activation.

 ## Reference Implementation